commitmentissuesacl/commitmentissuesacl.github.io/README.md

 To do:
--upload photo: set up firebase storage
+-style user info page
+-filter (in module load-filter)
 -loading spinner
+-use form to add more user info to db
 -save run times
 -comments?
 -sort (in module load-sort)
--filter (in module load-filter)
 -make responsive
 -INTERNS (hot)
 -imageMap and thumbnailMap: are they the same?
 Can we combine them?